dev-abhimanyu/release-management-tool/README.md

 # Release Management Tool
-<h2>Intro</h2>
+## Intro

-Release Management Tool is a web application developed using **Node.js (Express, Express-NTLM, Mongoose, EJS), HTML, Bootstrap, CSS, Javascript** and **MongoDb**.
-The application aims to provide a unified platform to keep a track of releases and perform CRUD operations on release data.
-Another key feature of the application is to identify the "Coinciding Releases" so that the users can pay special attention to them in order to avoid release failure/multiple rollbacks.
-This feature is implemented through MongoDb aggregation.<br>
+* Release Management Tool is a web application developed using **Node.js (Express, Express-NTLM, Mongoose, EJS), HTML, Bootstrap, CSS, Javascript** and **MongoDb**.
+* The application aims to provide a unified platform to keep a record of releases by facilitating the tracking of operations performed on the releases.
+* Another key feature of the application is to identify the "Coinciding Releases" so that the user(s) can pay special attention to them in order to avoid release failure/multiple rollbacks.
+This is achived through the **MongoDb aggregate** function.
+* The tool also keeps a history of all the actions being performed in a separate database so that user activity can be traced if needed.

   ![index](/ss/index.JPG)

- <h2>Create New Release Entry</h2>
+ ## New Release
+ Create a new release entry in the database by providing basic details like the Release Number, Customer, Module, Status and an optional description.

  ![new](/ss/new.JPG)

- <h2>Search release database</h2>
+ ## Search
- <p>Use the advanced search filters to search the release database.</p>
+ Use the advanced search filters to search for specific release(s) in the database.

  ![search](/ss/advanced_search.JPG)

- <h2>Coinciding Releases</h2>
+ ## Coinciding Releases
+ Identify the coinciding releases so that further action can be taken.

+ Q: What is considered as a coinciding release?

+ A release is said to be coinciding/conflicting with other release(s) if it:
+ 1. Belongs to the same customer
+ 2. Belongs to the same module
+ 3. Has an unstable status

  ![coinciding_releases](/ss/coinciding_releases.JPG)

- <h2>History</h2>
+## History

  ![release_history](/ss/release_history.jpg)

- <h2>Configuration</h2>
+## Configuration

  ![config](/ss/config.JPG)
  ![config2](/ss/config2.jpg)